 The Santa Fe MPO is host to multiple Metropolitan Master Plans, each intended to provide a comprehensive and focused analysis for each transportation mode.
 The Master Plans are developed in coordination and conjunction with the processes set forth in the adoption of this MTP.
-As intended, projects, policies, and programs proposed and recommended in each master plan both inform the development of updates to the MTP, including alignment with MTP goals, and enjoy opportunities to become funded and implemented in accordance with MPO policies.
-The Master Plans are as follows:
+As average transportation costs (gas, insurance, car payments, maintenance, etc.) in America grew from \$9,049 to \$9,761 from 2016 to 2018 and comprise approximately 16 percent of consumer expenses.
+This is second only to housing costs, which comprise approximately 33 percent of consumer expenditures.